yuna-liu/portfolio-Yuna-Liu/README.md

 # Yuna Liu
 I am a doctor in economy and was a teacher in Finance and Banking, real estate finance, Mathematics and Statistics etc.

-Now I change my track to study programming in Python, running towards to be a developer in Artificial Intelligence(Ai) and Machine Learning(ML).
+Now I change my track to study programming in Python, running towards o be a developer in Artificial Intelligence(Ai) and Machine Learning(ML).

 My ambition is to be a specilist in Fintech after two years study and practice.